Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 # 📈 Executive Summary

+**The analaysis was conducted both at city/location and unit level to differentiate effects between said categories.**

 ## 1. Where does profit actually come from in the portfolio?

 **Portfolio profitability is driven by a combination of occupancy, tenancy stability, and structural constraints, rather than by a single dominant factor.**